111 W. Montgomery Avenue

 Silver Spring, MD 20905

 First established in 1921 by the Free Methodist church and still in operation as a year-round retreat center, the Peach Orchard Christian Retreat Center and Historic Campground today includes a small museum in a renovated cabin.
-The museum is open to visitors.

 Red Brick Courthouse

 29 Courthouse Square Room 110

 Peerless Rockville Historic Preservation, Ltd. is an award-winning nonprofit, community-based organization founded in 1974 to preserve buildings, objects, and information important to Rockville’s heritage.
 Peerless Rockville advances its goals through education, example, advocacy, and community involvement.

 PO Box 684

 Formerly the Gaithersburg Model Railroad Society, the RMRS promotes the hobby of scale model railroading in the U.S. with particular emphasis on the unique features of railroading in Maryland.